QEC-pages/dist-m4ri/introduction.md

 All matrices with entries in `GF(2)` should have the same number of columns, `n`, and obey the following orthogonality conditions:
 $$H_XH_Z^T=0,\quad H_XL_Z^T=0,\quad L_XH_Z^T=0,\quad L_XL_Z^T=I,$$
-where $I$ is an identity matrix.
+where \f$I\f$ is an identity matrix.
 Notice that the latter identity is not required; it is sufficient that `Lx` and `Lz` matrices have the same full row rank `=k`, the dimension of the code, each row of `Lx` has a non-zero scalar product with a row of `Lz`, and vice versa.